-- 4.4.1 Any approved selective licensing scheme charges a licence fee which will cover the cost of the scheme.
-The fee covers the cost of administering the scheme and the enforcement of licences and conditions.
-The actual scheme is cost neutral to the Council as the fee income should cover the full cost of the scheme. - 4.4.2 Resources required to run the scheme and the resultant licence fee have been based on the assumption that 10% of the sector will require full formal action, 15% more formal intervention and 75% will be compliant.
+- 4.4.1 Any approved selective licensing scheme charges a licence fee which is calculated to cover the cost of administering the scheme and the enforcement of licences and conditions.
+The actual scheme is therefore cost neutral to the Council. - 4.4.2 Resources required to run the scheme and the resultant licence fee have been based on the assumption that 10% of the sector will require full formal action, 15% more formal intervention and 75% will be compliant.
 These figures were based on the discussions with the sector and the experience of the Council from the previous schemes in Cross Green/East End Park.
 If these assumptions prove to be incorrect then it may not be possible to inspect all properties with the resources available.
 The Council cannot increase the licence fee to cover the need for additional resources.
 This may mean a revised inspection regime or consideration to extending the scheme beyond its initial 5 years, subject to a further business case.
-The latter is recognised by Government as an option for the Council due to the potential size of the issues to be addressed. - 4.4.3 However, the fee income cannot cover other associated costs, such as complementary activities relating to the enforcement of housing conditions under Part 1 of the Housing Act 2004 or partners' contributions to issues .This has to be borne from existing resources.
-Any excess income at the end of any scheme has to be returned to the landlords who paid the licence fee. - 4.4.4 Additional staff resources will be required to deliver the scheme and the cost is factored into the licence fee.
+The latter is recognised by Government as an option for the Council due to the potential size of the issues to be addressed. - 4.4.3 However, the fee income cannot cover other associated costs, such as complementary activities relating to the enforcement of housing conditions under Part 1 of the Housing Act 2004 or partners' contributions to issues.
+This has to be borne from existing resources and the Council cannot make a profit from the scheme.
+Surplus income at the end of the scheme has to be returned to the landlords who paid the licence fee. - 4.4.4 Additional staff resources will be required to deliver the scheme and the cost of this is factored into the licence fee.
 Staff will be required to have, in the main, knowledge and experience of enforcing the Housing Act 2004.
 This specific experience and skills will require the external recruitment of officers as it is unlikely to be available within the Council in sufficient numbers.